Close

 Tourist and Visitor Visas

 Tourist visas remain the most popular entry option, available in single-entry and multiple-entry formats.
-Standard tourist visas provide 30-day validity, while extended versions offer up to 90 days for longer stays.
+Standard tourist visas provide 30-day validity, while multiple-entry options remain valid for 180 days, allowing you to leave and re-enter the country without a new visa, with each visit not exceeding 30 days.

-• Multiple-entry tourist visa: 3-6 months with multiple visits
+• Multiple-entry tourist visa: Valid for 3 months to 1 year with multiple visits

 Business Visa Categories